Why Does My Cat Nibble My Fingers? And How to Stop

 Cats like playing, but occasionally this may turn into biting.
 When domestic cats play, they frequently practise the hunting techniques they would employ if they were living in the wild.
 Even if it’s a toy mouse, no amount of domestication will stop your cat from wanting to pounce on and bite its victim.

 A cat nibbling your fingers indicates that it would like to play with you.
-If this is the case, your cat will usually nip you and then run away with a playful expression on its face.
+If this is the case, your cat will usually nip you and then run away with a playful expression on its face, leading you towards their toys or bringing one to you.

 At around 8 weeks of age, the majority of kittens will start weaning on their own.
-If your kitten was suddenly separated from its mother or weaned earlier than this, it could mimic the suckling motions to get comfort.
-Most cats would grab a soft blanket to accomplish this, but others could grab your hand or fingers instead.
+However, if a kitten is weaned earlier or abruptly separated from its mother, it may mimic suckling behaviour to seek comfort.
+While some cats prefer to use a soft blanket, others may grab onto fingers or hands instead.

 3. They’re Showing their Affection